Till debt do us part: How goes the Irish Economy in 2024?

 Previous performance is never an absolutely reliable guide to future outcomes, but it is worth recording just how extraordinary past performance has been:

-Gross debt shot up during the financial crisis from less than €50 Billion to over €200 billion but has remained roughly constant since, although it rose from €203 billion to €236 during the pandemic.
+Chart A) Gross debt shot up during the financial crisis from less than €50 Billion to over €200 billion but has remained roughly constant since, although it rose from €203 billion to €236 during the pandemic.
 Note that it is projected to decline by €19 billion to €217 billion over the next 3 years – despite the injection of funds into the long term investment vehicles.
 When cash balances and assets in state investment funds are taken into account, net debt is about €40 billion lower than gross debt.

-When viewed as a proportion of the size of the economy, however, the decline has been precipitous, both as a proportion of GDP, and as a proportion of GNI*, which is a more realistic estimate of the size of the Irish economy taking into account of the activities of global corporations who report their revenue and profits here, even when much of that production and revenue is generated abroad.
+Chart B) When viewed as a proportion of the size of the economy, however, the decline has been precipitous, both as a proportion of GDP, and as a proportion of GNI*, which is a more realistic estimate of the size of the Irish economy taking into account of the activities of global corporations who report their revenue and profits here, even when much of that production and revenue is generated abroad.

-In terms of the internationally recognised measure of debt sustainability, which is debt/GDP, Ireland’s national debt has declined for 120% of GDP to about 40% now.
+In terms of the internationally recognised measure of debt sustainability, which is debt/GDP, Ireland’s national debt has declined for 120% of GDP in 2012 to about 40% now.
 Even in terms of the more realistic debt/GNI* measure, it has declined from 166% of GNI* in 2012 to a projected 65% in 2026.
 That is why international investors are prepared to invest in Irish debt at such low interest rates.
 For them, their investments are effectively risk free.

-The interest rate Ireland pays on new debt has declined from a peak of 9.4% in 2011 to 0% in 2021-22 but has risen to 2.9% in line with global interest rate increases generally in more recent times.
+Fig 3 Chart A) The interest rate Ireland pays on new debt has declined from a peak of 9.4% in 2011 to 0% in 2021-22 but has risen to 2.9% in line with global interest rate increases generally in more recent times.
 The average interest rate paid on the total Irish debt has declined from 5.1% to 1.5% and absorbs about 1% of Ireland’s income.
 1.5% is still less than our current inflation rate of 2.9% (which is projected to decline to 2.1% by the end of the year).
 So we are still paying back less than we borrowed in real terms, or in terms of current purchasing power, although that is expected to change in future years.

 All of these numbers place Ireland near the top of the EU league table of best performing member states with the exception of national debt/capita which, at €42,000, is high.
-But then our GDP per capita is also the second highest in the world after Luxemburg, so our ability to service and pay back those debts is higher than almost every other country.
+But then our GDP per capita is also the second highest in the world after Luxemburg, and over twice that of the UK, so our ability to service and pay back those debts is higher than almost every other country.

 By way of comparison, the UK, whose dept/GDP ratio has been rising towards 100% , the interest the government pays on national debt has reached a 20-year high with the rate on 30-year bonds rising above 5%. and with 10 year bonds yielding 4.34%, a rise of 1% in the past year.
 The UK also borrowed largely at variable rates, meaning their interest bill has increased precipitously.
 As a result the UK national interest bill absorbs 4.4% of its GDP and 9.7% of its total government expenditure.
 The equivalent figures for Ireland are approximately 1% and 3%.